 Skin crawling

 A less commonly discussed symptom is skin crawling, medically known as formication.
 This can be particularly unsettling.
 Duh!
 It feels like insects are moving across your skin.
-But it’s another unusual but real symptom that can arise during perimenopause.
+But it’s another unusual but real symptom that has been reported during perimenopause.

 Hot feet

-Experiencing hot feet, especially at night, is yet another symptom you don’t hear much about, but that can significantly disrupt your sleep.
+Experiencing hot feet, especially at night, is yet another symptom you don’t hear much about that can disrupt your sleep.

 Finding Relief

-- Diet Choices: Focus on integrating a balance of fruits, vegetables, whole grains, and lean proteins into your meals.
+Diet Choices: Focus on integrating a balance of fruits, vegetables, whole grains, and lean proteins into your meals.
+Consult a dietitian to understand if you are getting enough protein and fibre.
+Hint: most of us are not.

-- Exercise: Strive for at least 150 minutes of moderate aerobic exercise each week to maintain overall health and well-being.
+Exercise: Strive for at least 150 minutes of moderate aerobic exercise each week.
+And be sure to include strength building exercise at least a couple of times a week.

 Medical Pathways for Relief

-In instances where fibroids add to your discomfort, specialized medical treatments are available.
-It’s essential to have a detailed discussion with your healthcare provider to pinpoint the most effective and personalized treatment plan for your situation.
+It’s essential to have a detailed discussion with your healthcare provider to determine the most effective and personalized treatment plan for your situation.